If you use

 Since the libraries already supported CocoaPods and Carthage and had demo apps, I decided to keep the old projects around.
 This worked great at first, since it just required me to move source and test files to new folders.
 I published the updates and everything worked great with all dependency managers.

-However, I soon noticed that the projects didn’t play well with SPM, e.g. when keeping them in sync with their respective library.
+However, I soon noticed that the projects didn’t play well with SPM, e.g. when keeping in sync with their library.
 I therefore decided to create new projects with

 swift package generate-xcodeproj.

 The project generation is quick, finishes in seconds and produces a new Xcode project.
 This may seem fine at first, but there are many problems with this project and its configuration.

 Shortly after recreating the projects and pushing out the changes, I started receiving reports that apps that used Carthage to add the libraries were rejected when they were submitted to the App Store: